chemo-project/grm/grm.md

 www.github.com/chemo-project/grm

 ## NOTES
-Global configuration can be done by setting envierment variables under the settings section of the src code.<br>
+Global defualts configuration values can be done by setting envierment variables under the settings section of the src code.<br>
 User configureation file(s) will be read from or created at eather
 $XDG_CONFIG_HOME/grm/settings.sh or $HOME/.config/grm/settings.sh

 ## TIP
-alias "cd $(grm pick)", to display a list of all repoistorys and bring you there. example\: 'alias repo="cd $(grm pick)"'
+Alias cd with grm pick, to display a list of all repoistorys and bring you there. example\: alias repo="cd $(grm pick || echo '.')"

+## EXIT STATUS
+0 : Successfull
+1 : Invalid usage
+2 : Filesytem access failure
+3 : Failed to clone repository
+4 : Failure related to dmenu

 ## COPYRIGHT
 MIT License, Copyright (C) 2020 chemo-project.